murshidazher/voltage-js/README.md

 > An example implementation using react could be found [here](./example).

-- Add the latest npm package to out project.
+- Add the latest npm package to the project.
 - Import `voltage.css` and `voltage.js` to your frontend.

 ```shell